-ISO 22000 in general refers to the internationally recognized standards which maps out the requirements for a food safety management system.
+ISO 22000 Certification in general refers to the internationally recognized standards which map out the requirements for a food safety management system.
 It provides a systematic framework that an organization must effectively implement in order to be able to take control of food hazards or potential risks.
 This will provide assurance that the food is safe and will not result in any other harmful side effects for the consumers.

-This standard is implemented and is followed through by around 33,000 organizations.
+This standard is implemented and is followed by around 33,000 organizations.
 So, it is safe to say that those engaged in the food industry have enjoyed plentiful benefits.

 The ISO 22000 standard is meant for organizations of all kinds.
 So, the size of the organizations plays no role in determining whether they can implement the standard or not.
 All those who are engaged with the food industry can implement this standard for overall better performance.